FDUK/exhibition/journey/northampton.md

 imageCaption: 	"An engraving of Northampton by J.Roper, The British Atlas, 1810."
 ---

-Douglass was such a skilled speaker he could bring audiences to tears.
+Douglass was such a skilled speaker he could bring an audience to tears.

 In one of his final lectures in England, Douglass travelled to the midlands to give a speech in Northampton.
 The local press reported that his lecture “was of exceeding length and interest” and the audience laughed, gasped and cried throughout his speech.